 This link, provided by Airlines for America (A4A), is an overview of some, but not all, policies established by major airlines.
 Be sure to click the links in the chart to view the full airline policies for further detail.
 If you are traveling on one of the airlines listed on this page, print a copy of the web page and take it with you.

 - When making your reservation, consider options for early boarding.
 Depending on individual airline policies, paying extra for early boarding or requesting a seat assignment at the back of the plane may allow more time to stow your instrument, and more space options.
 Paying for early boarding may be well worth the cost if it means space will be available for your instrument.
-For certain airlines, passengers seated in the rear of the aircraft are boarded immediately after first class and special needs passengers, so it’s worthwhile to find out how the airline you will fly determines its boarding order and to make boarding arrangements accordingly, prior to your arrival at the airport
+For certain airlines, passengers seated in the rear of the aircraft are boarded immediately after first class and special needs passengers, so it’s worthwhile to find out in advance how the airline you will fly determines its boarding order and to make boarding arrangements accordingly, prior to your arrival at the airport

 - Notify reservation agents of oversized items.
 For space and safety reasons, many airlines have limits on the number of oversized items allowed in-cabin.
 And flight crews have to ensure that oversized items do not block passenger views of safety signs.
 Even if you paid an additional fee or booked a seat for your instrument, ask the reservation agent to record that you are traveling with an oversized musical instrument.

 PACKING AND CARRYING YOUR INSTRUMENT: